Brotherhood of Mutants: Mystique's Second Brotherhood

 During the threat of the Legacy Virus, Mystique organized another Brotherhood, drawing members from nearly every incarnation like Avalanche, Blob, Toad, and Post and adding Sabretooth and Martinique Jason to the lineup.
 A training session also showed a new Super Sabre and Crimson Commando, but they were not included on the mission.
-This Brotherhood attempted to kill Senator Robert Kelly.
-This plot was thwarted by Cable, Gambit, Beast, Colossus, and Pyro (who died from the Legacy Virus saving Senator Kelly from Post), but managed to assassinate Moira MacTaggert before they were disbanded.
+This Brotherhood attempts to kill Robert Kelly, but are thwarted by Pyro, who dies shortly afterward from the Legacy Virus.

 The Brotherhood

-Later, a short-lived Marvel series called The Brotherhood featured a large group of mutant terrorists, unrelated to any other version of the Brotherhood.
-The group was founded by the mutants Hoffman, Orwell and Marshal, but Marshal left the group and became a government agent.
-Hoffman hid his identity under the alias "X".
-Marshal had the orders to take down the Brotherhood, but was really planning on killing Hoffman and becoming the new "X".
-This series was cancelled after nine issues, at which point all members had either been killed in the power struggle between Hoffman and Marshal or by the publicity-driven X-Force (later renamed X-Statix).
+The series The Brotherhood features a large group of mutant terrorists, unrelated to any other version of the Brotherhood.
+The group was founded by the mutants Hoffman, Orwell and Marshal, but Marshal leaves the group and becomes a government agent.
+Hoffman hides his identity under the alias "X".
+Marshal is ordered to take down the Brotherhood, but actually intends to kill Hoffman and become the new "X".
+This series is cancelled after nine issues, at which point all members had either been killed in the power struggle between Hoffman and Marshal or by X-Force (later renamed X-Statix).

 Mystique's Third Brotherhood

-The next incarnation of the Brotherhood was led by Mystique again and included Avalanche, Blob, Mastermind, and new member Fever Pitch.
-This Brotherhood had infiltrated the X-Corps and took over the group, before it was defeated by the X-Men and Mystique sucked into another dimension by X-Corps recruit Abyss (ironically landing the two into the arms of Azazel, who was the father of both Abyss and Mystique's biological son Nightcrawler).
-Following her being rescued from her former lover's realm, Mystique would become a reluctant agent of Professor X, doing black ops missions for him.
-While employed, Mystique claimed that the second and third Brotherhood formed by her were actually formed by someone trying to frame her, something Xavier dismissed as lies designed by Mystique to gain sympathy from Xavier.
+The next incarnation of the Brotherhood is led by Mystique again and includes Avalanche, Blob, Mastermind, and new member Fever Pitch.
+This Brotherhood had infiltrated the X-Corps and took over the group, before it is defeated by the X-Men and Mystique is sucked into another dimension by Abyss.
+Following her being rescued from her former lover's realm, Mystique becomes a reluctant agent of Professor X, doing black ops missions for him.

 Xorn's Brotherhood

-Another Brotherhood was formed by former X-Man Xorn, who thought he was Magneto.
-His Brotherhood were his former students Beak, Angel Salvadore, Martha Johansson, Basilisk, Ernst, Esme of the Stepford Cuckoos, and old Brotherhood member Toad.
-Most members rebelled against Xorn after he accidentally killed Basilisk and his insanity became too obvious to ignore.
+Another Brotherhood is formed by former X-Man Xorn, who had been posing as Magneto.
+His Brotherhood were his former students Beak, Angel Salvadore, Martha Johansson, Basilisk, Ernst, Esme Cuckoo, and Toad.
+Most of the members rebel against Xorn after he accidentally kills Basilisk and his insanity becomes too obvious to ignore.